-This Kung Pao Chicken recipe uses simple ingredients you probably already have in your pantry or can easily find in neighborhood grocery stores.
-Ready in minutes and cooks in one pan, it delivers restaurant flavors without a lot of effort.
+This easy Kung Pao Chicken recipe uses simple ingredients you probably already have in your pantry or can easily find in neighborhood grocery stores.
+Ready in minutes and cooked in one pan, it delivers restaurant flavors without a lot of effort.

-While roasted peanuts and dried chilies are common ingredients in kung pao, I highly recommend the addition of zucchini and water chestnuts along with the bell peppers.
-The crisp texture of the vegetables provide the perfect foil for the sauce’s big, bold flavors!
+- Vegetables– While roasted peanuts and dried chilies are common ingredients in kung pao, I highly recommend the addition of zucchini and water chestnuts along with bell peppers.
+The crisp texture of the vegetables provides the perfect foil for the sauce’s big, bold flavors!

-One key step you shouldn’t skip is marinating the chicken in the cornstarch and egg white mixture.
-This process called velveting is a Chinese technique that keeps meat moist and succulent in stir-fries.
+- Chicken– the recipe calls for chicken breast, but you can also boneless chicken thighs.
+One key step you shouldn’t skip is marinating the meat in the cornstarch and egg white mixture.
+This process, called velveting is a Chinese technique that keeps it moist and succulent in stir-fries.

-My cast iron wok (this is an affiliate link) is my can’t-live-without kitchenware as I cook practically everything in it but if you don’t have one, you can still make a successful stir-fry with a large skillet!
-Use one with a wide bottom and slanted sides to give ingredients room to make contact with the heated surface and to allow easy distribution without spilling.
+A wok is best to use as its unique design allows even heating and easy distribution of ingredients.
+But you can still make a successful stir-fry with a large skillet if you don’t have one!
+Use one with a wide bottom and slanted sides to allow ingredients to make contact with the heated surface and move around without spilling.

 Ingredients